mozilla/chromeless/packages/jetpack-core/docs/text-streams.md

   exception is thrown.
 @param [numChars] {number}
   The number of characters to read.
 If not given, the remainder of the stream is read.
+@returns {string}
+  The string read.
 If the stream is at the end, the empty string is returned.
 </api>